Klortiz/cse15l-lab-reports/lab3.md

 > See where it says *date modified*?
 That's where you're going to count the 24 full hours.

 Right now is 2:16pm in 2/12/23.
 So it's technically been 16 days since 1/27/23.
-But since I last modified my StringServer.java file at 5:46pm, the argument I need to pass on is ((16) -1) which is 15.
+But since I last modified my `StringServer.java` file at 5:46pm, the argument I need to pass on is ((16) -1) which is 15.

 ![image](https://user-images.githubusercontent.com/122419405/218340646-ff009df8-9aea-4cff-99f0-b8a44e17c8ab.png)

 And there u go;)

+Now, if you don't know the time it was last modified, and you **only** want to know that time from a specific file, you do this: